-Eric Podbelski recently concluded his 18th season at the helm of the Wheaton College baseball program in 2014.
+Eric Podbelski is currently in his 19th season at the helm of the Wheaton College baseball program in 2015.
 Podbelski has built Wheaton's baseball program from the ground up, accumulating one of the highest winning percentages among active NCAA Division III coaches at .720 (534-206-5) through Wheaton's first 17 years of varsity play.
 Podbelski and the program earned their 500th win on April 25, 2013 against Eastern Connecticut State University at home.